 1. Synder – multi-channel ecommerce analytics

 Synder is a business insights platform that connects to all your sales and payments platforms, allowing you to track your business performance in one place.
 It acts as a single source of truth for all your financial metrics, facilitating data-driven decisions.

-Because the tool connects with all major e-commerce platforms like eBay, Shopify, PayPal, and Amazon, it can be used to sync all transactions into one real-time platform.
+Because the tool connects with all major ecommerce platforms like eBay, Shopify, PayPal, and Amazon (25+ payment, ecommerce, and accounting systems altogether), it can be used to sync all transactions into one real-time ecosystem.
 It can also be used to generate financial reports for your business, helping you track your progress and identify areas of improvement.
 We talk more about business reports in our recent post on how to document data in business reports.

 If you’ve left your business finances to the mercy of Google Sheets, make sure to check out Synder.

 Find out more about Synder and how it can help you make sense of your ecommerce numbers: book a seat at our webinar to have all your questions answered or sign up for a free trial and explore Synder’s capabilities yourself.

 Hotjar is a behavior analytics tool that allows you to see how your website visitors are interacting with your site.
 It provides heatmaps and recordings of visitor sessions so you can see what they’re doing and where they’re struggling.

 This is valuable information that can be used to improve your website’s design and user experience–it can also be used to identify areas of your website that are confusing or difficult to use.
 Hotjar offers a survey tool that you can use to gather feedback from your website visitors, which is an invaluable way to get insights into what your visitors think about your site and what you can do to improve it.